Department of Health (Ireland): History

 The department was created by the Ministers and Secretaries (Amendment) Act 1946.
 This took effect in 1947 with James Ryan as the first Minister.
 Prior to this, the Department for Local Government and Public Health was responsible for Health.

 Alteration of name and transfer of functions

 Structure

-The role of the department and departmental team is to support the minister and the democratic process by:
+The role of the department and departmental team is to support the minister by: